Compatible Support Forums: Should I use Windows XP Pro 64-bit?

 Should I use Windows XP Pro 64-bit?

 I am about to upgrade my old PC to a new Intel Core2 Duo system with all new hardware.
-I'll be updating to a new ASUS P5B-Deluxe-WIFI motherboard, Intel E6300 CPU, ASUS Video Card (nVidia NV7900GT), Seagate SATA 2 320Gb HDD, DDR 2 RAM (2Gb) 667Mhz, Samsung Syncmaster 215TW LCD Monitor, Hiper R-Type 580Watt Power Supply and a Creative WiFi sound card.
+I'll be up[censored] to a new ASUS P5B-Deluxe-WIFI motherboard, Intel E6300 CPU, ASUS Video Card (nVidia NV7900GT), Seagate SATA 2 320Gb HDD, DDR 2 RAM (2Gb) 667Mhz, Samsung Syncmaster 215TW LCD Monitor, Hiper R-Type 580Watt Power Supply and a Creative WiFi sound card.

 Is it better to run Windows XP Pro (32-bit) OS or the (64-bit version)?